learn-co-curriculum/phase-0-working-with-data-structures-intro/README.md

 The value that's returned from asking an `Object` what a given _key_ points to is known as the key's _value_.

-We'll cover adding, removing, retrieving, and deleting _elements_ via their _key_ in another lesson.
+We'll cover adding, removing, retrieving, and deleting _values_ via their _key_ in another lesson.

 ## Demonstrate Nesting of Collection Data Structures